 1. Principles 3

-2. The Council's Statutory Responsibilities .4
+2. The Council's Statutory Responsibilities 4

 2.1 The duty to promote the use of sustainable travel and transport 4

-2.2 The duty to make suitable travel arrangements for eligible children .4
+2.2 The duty to make suitable travel arrangements for eligible children 4

-2.2.1.
-Statutory walking distance eligibility .4
+2.2.1 Statutory walking distance eligibility 5

 2.2.2 Safe Walking Routes 5

 2.2.3 Extended rights eligibility 5

-2.2.4 Eligibility and Accompaniment 5
+2.2.4 Eligibility and Accompaniment 6

-2.2.5 Arrangements and eligibility for those with Special Educational Needs and/or a Disability or mobility problems (including temporary
+2.2.5 Arrangements and eligibility for those with Special Educational Needs and/or

-medical conditions) 7
+a Disability or mobility problems (including temporary medical conditions) 7

 2.2.6 Parental Preference 8

-3 Types of travel assistance that may be provided 9
+3. Types of travel assistance that may be provided 10

-3.1 Supporting the development of the self-reliant travellers 9
+3.1 Supporting the development of self-reliant travellers 10

-4. 'Suitable' travel assistance arrangements 10
+4. 'Suitable' travel assistance arrangements

-4.1 Pick-up points .10
+4.1 Pick-up points .11

-4.2 Residential Schools .10
+4.2 Residential Schools .11

-4.3 Mileage allowance 10
+4.3 Mileage Allowance .11

-5. Exceptional circumstances, change of circumstances and other assistance .11
+5. Exceptional circumstances, change of circumstances and other assistance .12

-Non eligible children (e.g. those below statutory school age) .11

-Change of address .11

-Changing Schools .11

-Pupils living in temporary accommodation .11

-Transport to a Pupil Referral Unit or other education provider .11

-Pupils Excluded from School 12

-Special Resource Provisions 12

-Temporary Attendance at Alternative Provision 12

-Elective Home Education (EHE) and Education Other Than at School (EOTAS) .12

-6. Behaviour on School Transport .13
+6. Behaviour on School Transport 14

-Transport Provided in Error .13

-7. How to apply .14
+7. How to apply 15

-When to Apply .14

-Fair Access Protocol 14

-8. Key Contact Numbers 15
+8. Key Contact Numbers

-9. Complaints and Appeals' Process 16
+9. Complaints and Appeals' Process 17